cc-jalvarez/counterfactual-situation-testing/README.md

 The scripts run_exp_< > run the experiments -- standard situation testing, counterfactual situation testing with/without centers, and counterfactual fairness -- for the < > case.

 Finally, the scripts analysis_< > contain the additional analysis (e.g., relevant figures) performed on the < > case.
 Results fall within the results/ folder.
-Different runs (in terms of parameters) are stored in specific folders.
+Different runs, parameter-wise, are stored in specific folders.